Change Started

-It happened to me many times while using my Nokia and Samsung phones, that was the first time, I saw a lithium battery.
+It happened multiple times while using my Nokia and Samsung phones in the early 2000s.
+This also led me to discover a lithium battery.

-All this while I have been using pencil cells or alkaline batteries for electronic devices like a portable radio, television remote, torch, etc. These alkaline batteries are disposable batteries with electrodes made of zinc and manganese dioxide.
+Before I started using mobile phones, my experience with batteries was pencil cells or alkaline batteries for electronic devices like a portable radio, a television remote, a torch, etc. The alkaline batteries are disposable batteries with electrodes made of zinc and manganese dioxide.

 Lithium Battery and the Impact?